ARMmbed/mbed-os-5-docs/docs/api/platform/link_time_optimization.md

 | ARM - release - LTO | 57,150B | 322,500B |
 |***saved memory***| 949B | ‭31,349‬B|

-<span class="notes">**Note**: In LTO builds, the compiler produces bytecode/bitcode instead of regular object code.
-It's hard to analyze this output with object code analysis tools.</span><--Can we remove this note as it's repeated in the "Limitations" section below?-->

 ## Limitations

 - LTO slows down the build process.